joegair/gair-group-docs/page/computation/20230731_code-free-dft.md

 ## **Which Conformer is Preferred?**

 The conformations of alpha-diazo carbonyl compounds have important implications for their reactivity.
-Upon photolysis, alpha-diazo carbonyl compounds that favor the trans conformation yield carbene trapping products (eg C-H insertion), whereas those that favor ths cis conformation yield predominantly Wolff rearrangement products.([*JACS* **1966**, 950–956](https://pubs.acs.org/doi/10.1021/ja00957a017)).
+Upon photolysis, alpha-diazo carbonyl compounds that favor the trans conformation yield carbene trapping products (eg C-H insertion), whereas those that favor the cis conformation yield predominantly Wolff rearrangement products.([*JACS* **1966**, 950–956](https://pubs.acs.org/doi/10.1021/ja00957a017)).
 It has been hypothesized that trans and cis conformers react via different pathways: the trans conformer can undergo nitrogen extrusion to generate a carbene intermediate whereas  the cis conformer undergoes a concerted Wolff rearrangement in the excited state without a carbene intermediate.([*JACS* **2008**, 3746-3747](https://pubs.acs.org/doi/full/10.1021/ja711346z)) Therefore, before developing a reaction to proceed through the intermediacy of an alpha-carbonyl carbene, one might seek to characterize the distribution of cis and trans conformers of the diazo precursor at equilibrium.
 {: .text-justify }

-{% include image.html file="20230731_reactivity.png" alt="alt" max-width=800 %}
+{% include image.html file="20230731_reactivity.png" alt="alt" max-width=600 %}

 The equilibrium constants (K<sub>eq</sub>) for cis-trans isomerism of diazoacetone and methyl diazoacetate were previously measured by low temperature NMR ([*JACS* **1966**, 950–956](https://pubs.acs.org/doi/10.1021/ja00957a017)).
 Notably, the ketone is predominantly  cis whereas the ester is a nearly equal mixture of cis and trans.
-If we did not have these experimental results, could we have predicted this with DFT?
+If we did not have these experimental results, could we have predicted this using DFT?
 {: .text-justify }

-{% include image.html file="20230731_conformers.png" alt="alt" max-width=800 %}
+{% include image.html file="20230731_conformers.png" alt="alt" max-width=600 %}

 The short answer is, yes.
 The tables below give the experimental and computed free energies for cis-to-trans isomerism of diazoacetone and methyl diazoacetate, as well as the values of K<sub>eq</sub> at -40 &deg;C (experimental conditions) and the portion of each isomer at equilibrium.
 {: .text-justify }

-Density functional theory acurately predicts that the cis isomer is preferred for the ketone (diazoacetone) whereas isomerism is approximately thermoneutral for the ester (methyl diazoacetate).
+Density functional theory accurately predicts that the cis isomer is preferred for the ketone (diazoacetone) whereas isomerism is nearly thermoneutral for the ester (methyl diazoacetate).
 {: .text-justify }